ej8899/tweeter/README.md

 ---
 ## Known Bugs...
 - Return from liked tweets only" results in all tweets shown - pagination system breaks after this switch.
-- V. scroll bar is forced 'always' on' to prevent page shift if only a few tweets on page.
+- Scroll bar is forced 'always' on' to prevent page shift if only a few tweets on page.
+- Likes, Flags and Retweets are not persistent on page refresh.
 [( back to top 🔺)](#tweeter)
 ---
 ## Attributions...